 There isn’t much here, so I covered the introductory material from the manual, read 1 Nephi 3:6–8, Alma 38:3, and Moroni 8:1–2, and did the thing from the manual where you have the parents write a letter to each student saying how they feel when their children walk in truth.

 I also showed a movie to the class that I recorded during General Conference this past time.
 It was called “The Turning of our Hearts” and showed on BYUTV between sessions.
 It was a really nice (church produced) documentary about a family in Illinois that was struggling, but through genealogy work, eventually had most all its members sealed in the temple over a multi-year period.
 It was a great story and short enough for class time, running about 27 minutes.
-All of the kids in the movie are Seminary age or thereabouts, so it’s relatable.
-There are themes of divorce and stepfamilies with which many kids can identify, and one son shares his experience asking his father to be sealed to his step father.
+All of the kids in the movie are of Seminary age or thereabouts, so it’s relatable.
+There are themes of divorce and stepfamilies with which many kids can identify, and one son shares his experience asking his father to be sealed to his stepfather.
 You know it’s going to be good when the opening line is “I met my wife in a bar…”

 I showed this film because my kids indicated on the Basic Doctrines Assessment that a majority do not understand that the temple is essential.
 This video doesn’t really teach that specifically, but the temple/family/ancestor theme is really nice and brings the spirit.
-No pushiness or fakey sounding “magic music” in this video.
-The family even argues on occassion, and mom nearly leaves dad.
+No pushiness or fakey-sounding “magic music” in this video.
+The family even argues on occasion, and mom nearly leaves dad.
 The only part that was silly was the reproductions of a ward council, which is saying a lot for a church film.
 The film wraps up with a few words from Elder Bednar.

 I gave the students the quiz from Brother Simons on electronic scriptures.
 Three of my students weren’t present, and I definitely want one of them to respond when she is feeling better (stomach flu).
 I will probably go ahead and post the preliminary results in the next blog entry, but it will be a few days before I can get totally finished.

 A relative went into the hospital with a pretty serious stroke this week, and I couldn’t get a sub.
-I had to cancel Seminary on today, and we didn’t cover Jude.
+I had to cancel Seminary today, and we didn’t cover Jude.